7cc5c4f330d47060/botv12/README.md

-# botvX
+# owobot

-botvX is a Minecraft bot originally designed for [Kaboom](https://kaboom.pw/) and its clones.
+owobot is a Minecraft bot originally designed for [Kaboom](https://kaboom.pw/) and its clones.
 It has many of the features that you would expect in a modern Kaboom bot:

 - commands (obviously)
 - a self care system